-In this post, I am going to discuss about how to properly run a website speed test briefly.
-After reading this post you will be able to run a website speed test in the right way.
+In this post, I am going to discuss briefly how to run a website speed test properly.
+After reading this post, you will be able to run a website speed test in the right way.

 Before running a website speed test, make sure you have the following two things configured and running on your WordPress website.

 Caching is one of the very important components of a website.
-If your website caching is disabled then it might load slowly on the client’s device.
-Therefore visit your hosting service and remember to turn on enable the caching option.
+If your website caching is disabled, then it might load slowly on the client’s device.
+Therefore visit your hosting service and remember to turn on and enable the caching option.

-If you don’t know from where to turn on caching, check hosting documentation or take support from them.
+If you don’t know from where to turn on caching, check hosting documentation or get support from them.